The Holy Science

 The Holy Science is a book written by Swami Sri Yukteswar Giri in 1894 under the title Kaivalya Darsanam.
 Sri Yukteswar states that he wrote The Holy Science at the request of Mahavatar Babaji.
 The book compares parallel passages from the Bible and Upanishads in order to show the unity of all religions.

-Purpose of book
+Purpose of the book

 In the introduction, Sri Yukteswar writes: